 Unlike many assays that measure accumulation of cAMP in cell lysates, the cADDis assay measures cAMP in living cells, in real time.
 For best results, be sure to capture changes in cAMP during the peak response.

-In Figure 4, fluorescence was captured from cells before the addition of forskolin or isoproterenol, and then sampled at regular intervals after drug addition.
-The maximal response is reached at 10-15 minutes after the addition of the drugs, at which time the Gi agonist quinpirole can be added to decrease cAMP.
+In Figure 2, fluorescence was captured from cells before the addition of the drug and then sampled at regular intervals.
+The maximal response is reached at ~100 seconds after the addition of the drug.